memcachier/docs/documentation/clients/php/laravel.md

 **ENDIF**

-As of Laravel 5.3, memcached is supported out of the box with the `php-memcached` PECL extention.
+As of Laravel 5.3, memcached is supported out of the box with the `php-memcached` PECL extension.
 Instructions on how to install `php-memcached` can be found **IF(direct)**
 [here](/documentation/php).
 **ENDIF**